IdanZel/CoordsTool/README.md

 You can display chunk coordinates instead of regular coordinates.
 This setting is available seperatly for each dimension.
 To enable this, open the settings, and select for which dimensions you would like to display chunk coordinates (a white border around the dimension image means that dimension is selected).
 You can disable this by de-selecting the dimensions.

+## Possible Incompatibilities

+There might be an issue with automatic clipboard reading when another process also tries to read from the clipboard (e.g. Ninjabrain Bot).
+This should not cause the program to crash, but could potentially prevent `F3`+`C` coordinates from being added automatically.

 ---